Top 10 Best Courses to Study in the UK (2025-2026)

 • Homestays: Living with a local family provides cultural immersion.
 The cost, including meals, ranges from £350 to £600 monthly.

-Living expenses typically include food, transport, and leisure.
+Living expenses typically include food, transportation, and leisure activities.
 Students spend around £700 to £1,000 monthly, depending on the city.
 Planning a budget?
 Cities like Manchester or Glasgow are more affordable than London.

 Cultural Experiences and Student Support Services